-Related to the entity's structure, GHTC supports an ARPA-H framework that closely mirrors that of the Defense Advanced Research Projects Agency (DARPA).
+GHTC supports an ARPA-H framework that closely mirrors that of DARPA.
 This framework should include policies that would give APRA-H program managers maximum flexibility in how they distribute funding-enabling them to place high-risk, high-reward bets with strategic partners.
 For instance, if freed from the burdens of the typical NIH funding process, ARPA-H program managers could more easily collaborate with product development partnerships (PDPs)-partnerships that combine expertise, resources, and funding from the public, philanthropic, and private sectors to create products that address specific public health goals.
 With flexible funding capacities, ARPA-H program managers could leverage PDPs and other aligned partners as a powerful tool for solving the most difficult public health challenges.

-We understand that designing and authorizing ARPA-H in the final Cures 2.0 legislation will require a thoughtful negotiation between congressional oversight and the flexibility necessary to foster innovation, as well as a thoughtful balance among many competing disease priorities rising to the fore based on public health need, scientific neglect, ripeness for breakthroughs, and other factors.
-We believe that a focus on PRNDs-an area of historic market failures-holds the greatest potential for ARPA-H's societal impact and that flexible funding capacities designed to foster partnership are essential for its success, and would support minor edits to the draft legislation to those ends.
+We understand that designing ARPA-H, and authorizing it in the final iteration of Cures 2.0, will require a thoughtful negotiation between congressional oversight and the flexibility necessary to foster innovation, as well as a thoughtful balance among many competing disease priorities rising to the fore based on public health need, scientific neglect, ripeness for breakthroughs, and other factors.
+We believe that a focus on PRNDs-an area of historic market failures-holds the greatest potential for ARPA-H's societal impact and that flexible funding capacities designed to foster partnership are essential for its success.
 We stand ready to work with you on the design and authorization of this exciting initiative.
 Please do not hesitate to contact Emily Conron, the US policy officer for GHTC, at econron@ghtcoalition.org if you have questions or requests for additional information.